-The Council has appointed City Heart as its Development Partner for the Regeneration of the former Galleries Shopping complex.
-The project will be the most significant that the Council has undertaken for many years.
+Cityheart is the Council's Development Partner for the Regeneration of the former Galleries Shopping complex.
+The project is the most significant that the Council has undertaken for many years.
 Governance arrangements have been established together with a comprehensive Development Agreement.

 The Governance arrangements are headed by a Development Agreement Project Board supported by a Wigan/Cityheart Programme Board.
-Both boards are chaired by the Council's Director Economy and Skills supported by the Assistant Director of Finance and are attended by the Managing Director and a Director from Cityheart.
+Both boards are chaired by the Council's Director of Place supported by the Director of Finance and Legal and are attended by the Managing Director and a Director from Cityheart.
 Oversight and Coordination and Operational groups led by appropriate senior Council officers report into the boards.